VeronicaGlez/Disocactus_transcriptome/presentations/Disocactus_project.md

 #### Objective

-Identification of genetic expresion patterns during flower development in two *Disocactus* species   and its relation with the morphologic diversity in the group.
+Identification of genetic expression patterns during flower development in two *Disocactus* species   and its relation with morphologic diversity in the group.

 #### Particular objectives

-1. *de novo* assambly and annotation of transcriptomes from two Disocactus species.
+1. *De novo* assambly and annotation of transcriptomes from two Disocactus species.
 2. Determined and compare the genetic expression patterns in flower tissue and pericarpel tissue in every developmental stage.
 3. Selection of genes involved in flower development for comparative transcriptomic analysis.